Electronic Payment System: Types and Advantages

 • E-payment systems are safe, speedy and cost-effective alternatives to paper-based payment systems.

 The Reserve Bank of India keeps introducing modern and convenient methods of fund transfers.
 Today, electronic payment systems have become extremely common in India, paving the path for a cashless economy.
-This article explains the types and advantages of electronic payment systems.
-Read on to know more.
+This article explains what is electronic payment system, its types, and key advantages.

 What is Electronic Payment System?